mrprkr/react-component-icons/README.md

 # React Component Icons
-SVG icons wrapped as react-components for easy styling
+SVG icons wrapped as react-components for quick implementation and easy styling

 Why use component icons?
 - Easy vector graphics for common UI icons
 - Change the color and size using props
 - ES6 module imports (only import what you need and save load time)
-- Typescript types
+- Written in Typescript
 - More accessible with alt tags

 Advantages over other libraries:
 - Import the whole icon set bloating load times
 - Don't allow easy coloring
 - Seperate line/outline/filled icons

+Anti-Pitch:
+- Not as comprehensive
+- Very much work-in-progress
+- Mixed browser support for native SVG

 Coming soon:
 - More icons!